NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The 'acquisition' group is specifically for time series measurements that are acquired from an acquisition system,
-*e.g.*, an :py:class:`~pynwb.ecephys.ElectricalSeries` with the voltages from the recording systems or the raw output of
+*e.g.*, an :nwb-schema:ref:`sec-ElectricalSeries` with the voltages from the recording systems or the raw output of
 any other environmental sensors.

 The 'processing' modules are for intermediate data, *e.g.*, if you derive the position of the animal from sensors or